tino/pyFirmata/README.md

 ```
     board.digital[13].write(True)
 ```
-For any other functionality use the pin class below.
+For any other functionality (PWM or servo) use the pin class below.

 ### The pin class